2022-autumn-cos-420/Team-Egg/README.md

 ## Problem Statement
-Students may find it difficult to walk into an elective they don't know much about.
-They might find themselves committing to the course and credits, then wanting to drop when they realize the course is far more complicated, overwhelming, or not suited to their learning style (Online classes, synchronous, asynchronous, etc).
+Students often lack the information and skills to choose classes that teach interesting material in a way that is well received given what they know, their other time commitments, and what teaching strategies work best for them.
+It’s difficult for a student to walk into an elective they don't know much about.
+It’s possible to find themselves committing to the course and credits, then wanting to drop when they realize the course is far more complicated, overwhelming, or subject matter not suited to their learning style (Online classes, synchronous, asynchronous, etc).

 Dropping courses can lead to severe consequences such as;